Public Policy Leadership

-The seven faculty of the interdisciplinary department have Ph.D. degrees ranging from political science, geography, public administration and policy, and philosophy.
+The faculty of this interdisciplinary department have Ph.D. degrees ranging from political science, geography, public administration and policy, and philosophy.
 Their areas of strength include civic engagement, information technology in public administration, ethics, regional development, environmental policy, economic policy, food policy, non-profit organization, social policies, and moral responsibility.

 The Lott Leadership Institute offers scholarships to entering freshmen with exceptional leadership and academic records who will pursue a B.A. degree in Public Policy Leadership.
 The scholarships provide $10,000 per year for four years.

 Dr. Nidhi Vij Mali, Assistant Professor of Public Policy Leadership, earned her Ph.D. in Public Administration from the Maxwell School at Syracuse University.
 Her research focuses on the use of information technologies in public administration, and social welfare policies, such as health policies in a global comparative context.
 She is interested in the impact of the technology on bureaucratic processes, collaborative governance, and community public participation.
 She is also interested in developing impact evaluation designs and implementation for social programs.